iotauth/iotauth/examples/README.md

 # Script details
 ---
-### generateExampleAuthsEntities.sh
+### generatAll.sh

+This script generates credentials and configuration files for example Auths and entities.
+This script includes two main scripts, *examples/generateCredentialsAndConfigs.sh* and *auth/example-auth-db-generator/generateExampleAuthDB.sh*.

-This script generates credentials for example Auths and example entities.
-And it copies certificates (public keys) of entities to Auths' databases, and copies certificates (public keys) of Auths to entities' local directories.
+- **examples/generateCredentialsAndConfigs.sh**: This script first generates credentials (public/private key pairs and symmetric encryption keys) for example Auths and entities and places the credentials in specified local directories for Auths and entities.
+And then it also creates configuration files for example Auths and entities.
 This script uses following helper scripts.

-- **auth/credentials/generateCACredentials.sh**: This helper script generates credentials (public key, private key) for certificate authority which signs certificates of example Auths and entities.
+  - **auth/credentials/generateCACredentials.sh**: Generates credentials (public key, private key) for a certificate authority (CA) which signs certificates of example Auths and entities.

-- **auth/credentials/generateExampleAuthCredentials.sh**: This helper script generates credentials for example Auths.
+  - **auth/credentials/generateExampleAuthCredentials.sh**: Creates credentials for example Auths.

-- **entity/credentials/generateExampleEntityCredentials.sh**: This helper script generates credentials for example entities.
+  - **entity/credentials/generateExampleEntityCredentials.sh**: Generates credentials for example entities.

+  - **entity/node/initNodeEntities.sh**: Initializes Node.js example entities.
+This process includes Node.js npm installation.

+  - **examples/configs/initConfigs.sh**: Generates configuration files for example Auths and entities.

-- **auth/example-auth-db-generator/generateExampleAuthDB.sh**: This helper script generates databases for Example Auths
+- **auth/example-auth-db-generator/generateExampleAuthDB.sh**: This script compiles the DB generator program, *example-auth-db generator* and creates SQLite databases for Example Auths using the newly created credentials for Auths and entities.

-### cleanExampleAuthsEntities.sh
+### cleanAll.sh

 This scripts deletes all credentials of example Auths and entities, and deletes databases for example Auths.